PennyLeScroche/Hero-Princesses/index.md

 This is a game about magical princesses (or princes, or dukes, or whatever title you prefer) who face challenges and must save the day.
 It is intended to have a fantasy setting that you can build with your players, and it's inspired by Perils & Princesses, Princess World, My Little Pony: Friendship is Magic, and the many works of fiction about princesses in challenging situations.

+There is a [Google Sheets Character Keeper](https://docs.google.com/spreadsheets/d/1DIalMaBtRqMXCNJUHo8jZ_xfP-EjSXnuGzIGj_Hlg7A/edit?usp=sharing) available if you would like to keep track of your characters digitally

 As a distortion dice game, this is based on the same system used in [Distorted Domains](https://pennylescroche.github.io/Distorted-Domains).
 Please look at Distorted Domains if there are any questions on how the system works or how to run the game

 ## Character Creation